How to book a course?

 We have a network of instructors throughout Norway, so we hold courses throughout Norway.

-If you want practical training, you must provide the equipment/machinery needed to carry out the training.
+If you want practical training, you must provide approved equipment/machinery needed to carry out the training.

 NOTE: For courses in Hot Workers, we arrange all the equipment needed to complete the course in its entirety.